 The problem with deferred maintenance is not only with keeping your existing good tenant.
 The next tenant may be harder to find and keep.
 An owner that does not want to quickly make repairs is often the main reason your good tenant does not renew their lease.

-How To Keep Your Good Tenants?
+So, How Do You Keep Your Good Tenants?

 Simple.
 The same way most relationships work.
+Keep them happy!

 Sometimes tenants need to feel connected to the property beyond finances.
 For example, let them paint the interior.
 Maybe even provide the paint of their choosing and color.
 It will make a big difference.